 - Can be a difficult length to sell to a print publisher.
 It’s too long for most publishers to insert comfortably into a magazine, yet too short for a novel.
 Better for e-publishing.

 - A popular length for the e-publishing market.

 Novel – 50,000 –110,000 words

-- However, most print publishers seem to prefer a minimum word count for a novel of around 70,000 – 80,000 words, except for YA (young adult) fiction, which is typically (but not always) shorter.
-And due to recent budget constraints, publishers are increasingly hesitant to take on fiction over 110,000 words.
+- However, most print publishers seem to prefer a minimum word count for a novel of around 70,000 – 90,000 words, except for YA (young adult) fiction, which is typically (but not always) shorter.
+Due to budget constraints, publishers are increasingly hesitant to take on fiction over 110,000 words.